km322/Coursera_Capstone/Coursera_Capstone_Report.md

 ### 5.2 Problem 1:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can interpret the interactive maps by saying that crime density was particularly high in northwest San Francisco.
 We can also say that crime density was the lowest in the southeast area of San Francisco.
 Also, this is crime density per unit of area.
 So, the population density might have also affected this.
 Nevertheless, we can conclude that northeastern San Francisco contains the highest rate of crime based on the maps generated based on the data.
 I would recommend sending more police forces to the northeastern area of San Francisco.
 I would also recommend avoiding the northeastern area.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The interactive cell of my code might not have much to interpret, but its basically an app to users find the safest locations to travel to.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The interactive cell of my code might not have much to interpret, but it's basically an app to users find the safest locations to travel to.
 It could help users plan out their travel plans and stay safe.

 Keep in mind these results relate to the first 4 months of 2014.